Last updated: 19 January 2021

-But even before, government authorities were committed to more intensive use of biometric identification in general and the IDENT system.
+And government authorities are committed to more intensive use of biometric identification in general and the IDENT system.

 The Executive Order on Immigration and National Security, one issued January 27 and the revised version issued March 6, affirmed mandate for US-VISIT Exit by DHS (Customs and Border Protection) and stated: "The Secretary of Homeland Security shall expedite the completion and implementation of a biometric entry-exit tracking system for all travelers to the United States."

 As such, it marked the latest step forward for a program that has captured and stored biometric data from visiting foreign nationals since 2004 and lawful permanent residents of the country since 2009.